 During 2016, there were 231 complaints received over 90 days regarding odors from DRP.
-As a result of AQD complaint investigations, DRP was issued violation notices for 17 days of Rule 901 violation.
+As a result of 2016 AQD complaint investigations, DRP was issued violation notices for 17 days of Rule 901 violation during 2016.
+During 2017, there were 240 complaints received over 93 days regarding odors from DRP.
+As a result of the 2017 complaint investigations, DRP was issued violations for 11 days of Rule 901 violation during 2017.

-A Consent Judgement to address ongoing odors from the facility was issued on October 20, 2014.
+A Consent Judgment to address ongoing odors from the facility was issued on October 20, 2014.
 During the negotiations of the Consent Judgment and leading to the entry date on October 20, 2014, DRP installed an odor neutralizer spray system in the RDF Storage Building.
 The Consent Judgment requires that DRP properly operate odor neutralizer systems in the RDF and municipal solid waste (MSW) processing areas from April 15 through October 15.